 - rubber toys

-People who are allergic to pineapple may also be allergic to birch tree pollen or bananas.
+People who are allergic to pineapple may also be allergic to birch tree pollen or bananas, which is known as pollen-allergy syndrome.
+Ingestion of raw pineapple may result in mouth or throat symptoms known as oral-allergy syndrome, which rarely leads to anaphylaxis.

 The most serious complication from a pineapple allergy is anaphylaxis.
-Anaphylaxis can be life-threatening.
+Anaphylaxis is a medical emergency and can be life-threatening.
 You should seek immediate medical help if you think you’re having anaphylaxis.
-The symptoms of anaphylaxis include:
+Symptoms include:

 - difficulty breathing